geeknozy/labwc-dotfiles/README.md

 Note: make all the scripts in bin folder executable

-optional : her i have also included support for waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc
+optional : here i have also included support for waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc

 ![alt text](screen_20260105_212205.png)